-Programma Outcoma (PO) At the end of Master of Pharmacy (M. Pharm) program, the students will be able to: Programme Outcome (PO) - For M. Pharm (MPH) At the end of whaster of Fharmacy (W. Fharm) program, the students will be able to.
-Programme 1.
+Programme Outcome (PO) At the end of Master of Pharmacy (M. Pharm) program, the students will be able to: - For M. Pharm (MPH) Programme 1.
 Acquire knowledge and comprehension of the advancements in the core and specialization area of pharmacy.
 2. Demonstrate a degree of expertise in laboratory practices, analytical techniques and scientific tools.
 3. Independently carry out research/investigation and development work to solve problem.
 4. Write and present a substantial scientific document and technical report.
 5. Apply reasoning by contextual knowledge to assess societal impact, environmental impact, health, safety and legal issues and the consequent responsibilities relevant to the pharmacy profession.
 Programme Specific After completion of the program students are able to: Outcome (PSO) - For M. 1.
 Students will learn various analytical techniques and its application in pharmaceutical industry.
 The skill of instrumentation will help Pharm (MPH) Semester - I students to analyze active constituents from various dosage forms in their further research.
 2. Students will learn the concept and design various novel drug delivery systems for its delivery.
 3. Students will learn the concept of protein drug delivery and vaccine drug delivery 4.
-Students will also understand the need and learn the concept of various documentation used in pharmaceutical industry related to drug discovery 5.
-Students will understand the concept of various documentation pertaining to product approval processes and other regulatory requirements for various countries.
+Students will also understand the need and learn the concept of various documentation used in pharmaceutical industry related to drug discovery Students will understand the concept of various documentation pertaining to product approval processes and other regulatory requirements for various countries.

-Vallabh Vidyanagar, Gujarat (Reaccredited with 'A' Grade by NAAC (CGPA 3.25) Syllabus with effect from the Academic Year 2022-2023 course of Theory, Fractical & Research work.
-Course Name of Name of Theory/ Exam Component of Marks Туре Course Code Course Code Credit Duration in hrs Internal External Total Employability, Entrepreneurship PP01CMAT01 Modern Pharmaceutical Analytical Techniques Т 4 3 25 75 100/50 Employability, Entrepreneurship PP01CMPH01 Drug Delivery System Т 4 3 25 75 100/50 Employability, Entrepreneurship PP01CMPH02 Modern Pharmaceutics Т 4 3 25 75 100/50 Employability, Entrepreneurship PP01CMPH03 Regulatory Affairs Т 4 3 25 75 100/50 Employability, Entrepreneurship, Skill development PP01CMPH04 Pharmaceutics Practical- I P 6 6 50 100 150/75 Employability, Skill development PP01SMPH01 Seminar/ Assignment S 4 - 100 - 100/50 Total: 26 - 250 400 650/325
+To Pass At least 50% Marks in the University Examination in each paper and 50% Marks in the aggregate of University and Internal examination in each course of Theory, Practical & Research work.
+Course Course Name of Theory/ Exam Component of Marks Туре Code Course Practical Duration in hrs Internal External Total Employability, Entrepreneurship MAT101T Modern Pharmaceutical Analytical Techniques Т 4 3 25 75 100/50 Employability, Entrepreneurship MPH102T Drug Delivery System Т 4 3 25 75 100/50 Employability, Entrepreneurship MPH103T Modern Pharmaceutics Т 4 3 25 75 100/50 Employability, Entrepreneurship MPH104T Regulatory Affairs Т 4 3 25 75 100/50 Employability, Entrepreneurship, Skill development MPH105P Pharmaceutics Practical- I Р 6 6 50 100 150/75 Employability, Skill development MPH106S Seminar/ Assignment - 4 - - 100/50 26 150 400 650/325